-- Life Processes finding out about living things - Materials and their Properties finding out about how materials work together to make our world and using the outdoor environment whenever possible.
-Science uses skills such as Literacy, Maths and ICT, as well as developing the children's thinking skills to enable them to reflect about science creatively in a worldwide context.

-• Physical Processes - discovering about our physical world through the study of electricity, light and sound and forces.
+- Life Processes finding out about living things. - Materials and their Properties finding out about how materials work together to make our world. - Physical Processes discovering about our physical world through the study of electricity, light and sound and forces.

 The main focus in science is about discovering and learning through investigation.
-This is why at Frances Olive Anderson CE Primary School, children are given a wide range of opportunities to enquire, investigate and experiment, following their own inquisitive natures
+This is why at Frances Olive Anderson CE Primary School, children are given a wide range of opportunities to enquire, investigate and experiment, following their own inquisitive natures and using the outdoor environment whenever possible.